OpenProducer/angelcityjazz/wp-content/plugins/tracking-code-manager/readme.txt

 = THE REAL PROBLEM =

-We are living in the SaaS era, where online services manage all kind of software, analysis and advanced tools.
-Since every one of them needs a script or a tracking code, why don’t we take it easy with the fast Tracking Code Manager plugin?
+Since almost every service requires some sort of tracking, update, javascript update or other customization - you can make it extremely simply with this plugin - the fast Tracking Code Manager plugin.

 = FORGET THE UPDATING PROBLEM =

+Its very easy to break your site!
 Putting the tracking code directly in the theme files, you risk to lose important trackings or external service integrations when it will be updated.
+We have all been there!

 With Tracking Code Manager you can forget about this problem also if you will change your theme in the future.
+Because we are external to the theme - you have reduced your risk between updates to WordPress and any themes or plugin updates.

 [youtube https://www.youtube.com/watch?v=shJG7Vf1nMg]

 [youtube https://www.youtube.com/watch?v=TDgoefbdtSI]

 > <strong>Premium version</strong><br>
 > If you need more advanced feature you can also try our PREMIUM version available in the link [http://intellywp.com/tracking-code-manager/](http://intellywp.com/tracking-code-manager/?utm_source=wordpress-org&utm_medium=plugin-page&utm_campaign=TCM).
-This is our official webpage, you will see the plugin in action, with the possibility to buy PREMIUM version and have full support.
+This is our official webpage, you will see the plugin in action, with the possibility to buy our PREMIUM version and which includes full support.

 == Installation ==

 1. Download
-2. Upload to your /wp-contents/plugins/ directory.
+2. Upload to your plugins/ directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.
 4. Put your tracking code, script or iframe in the plugin by going to the Settings =&gt; Tracking Code Manager menu